Discontinuous collocation methods and gravitational self-force applications: Introduction

-In many problems, however, the jumps of the function and its derivatives at the discontinuity are known, or easily computed.
-One may thus construct scheme that exploit this information.
-Such ideas have been introduced by Krylov \cite{Krylov1907}, Lanczos \cite{Lanczos1966} and Eckhoff \cite{eckhoff1994,eckhoff1995,eckhoff1996,eckhoff1997,eckhoff1998,eckhoff2002} in the context of Fourier methods (see also \cite{kantorovichkrylov1958,Barkhudaryan2007,Poghosyan2010,Adcock2010,Batenkov2012,Poghosyan2012}) and by Lipman and Levin \cite{Lipman2009} in the context of finite-difference methods.
-In what follows, we consider nodal methods based on Lagrange interpolation.
+Methods of approximating piecewise smooth functions have been introduced by Krylov \cite{Krylov1907}, Lanczos \cite{Lanczos1966} and Eckhoff \cite{eckhoff1994,eckhoff1995,eckhoff1996,eckhoff1997,eckhoff1998,eckhoff2002} in the context of Fourier methods (see also \cite{kantorovichkrylov1958,Barkhudaryan2007,Poghosyan2010,Adcock2010,Batenkov2012,Poghosyan2012}) and by Lipman and Levin \cite{Lipman2009} in the context of finite-difference methods.
+These methods have used a polynomial correction term, written as an expansion in a monomial basis, with coefficients determined from suitable jump conditions.
+Lipman and Levin moreover introduced a moving least squares method for determining the location and magnitude of the discontunuity which scales as $O(N)$, rather than $O(N^2)$ as with Gegenbauer reconstruction methods.

+For self-force problems, however, the location and magnitude of the discontinuity can be computed \textit{a priori} at no cost.
+Earlier approaches have used jumps of the function and its low order derivatives.
+In this paper, we extend and systematize the use of jumps to arbitrary derivative order.
+In particular, as shown in Appendix A, jumps of the master function and all its derivatives can be determined exactly from $G_{lm}$ and $F_{lm}$.
+We construct a scheme particularly suited for numerically solving such problems, which exploits the fact that the location and magnitude of the jumps are known.

+In what follows, we focus on nodal methods based on Lagrange interpolation.
 We show that adding a linear combination of the jumps to the Lagrange interpolation formula can account for the presence of the discontinuity and restore the original accuracy.
-Finite-difference and pseudospectral scheme developed for smooth problems, outlined in \S2, can thus be very easily extended to discontinuous or nonsmooth problems, outlined in \S3.
-The merits and possible extensions of this method are summarized in \S4.
+Our work extends earlier piecewise interpolation formulae by introducing a Lagrange basis, rather than a monomial basis.
+This is vital, as it allows one to go beyond interpolation, and to construct differentiation matrices or quadrature weights for discontinuous collocation methods.
+Finite-difference and pseudo-spectral scheme developed for smooth problems, outlined in \S2, can thus be straightforwardly extended to discontinuous problems, illustrated for Schwarzschild perturbations in \S3.

+In a method-of-lines context, the discontinuous collocation methods described above are used for spatial discretization.
+However, when used with standard time integration methods developed for smooth problems, such as Runge-Kutta methods, this approch works only for static particle sources.
+For moving discontinuities, a discontinuous time integration method is necessary.
+In \S4, we thus develop a discontinuous time integration formula that takes into account known jumps accross the particle world-line.
+The formula presented here in is 2$^\text{nd}$ order in time, and can be considered a discontinuous generalization of the trapezium rule.
+4$^\text{th}$ and higher order formulas can also been constructed, as we will demonstrate in a companion paper.
+Merits, possible extensions and foreseeable applications of this method are summarized in \S5.